Canonical integral models for Shimura varieties of toral type: Shimura varieties of toral type

 \subsection{The conjecture of Pappas and Rapoport}

 In this section we state the conjecture of Pappas and Rapoport on the existence of canonical integral models for Shimura varieties.
 Let $(G,b,\mu)$ be a local Shimura datum in the sense of \cite[Def.
-24.1.1]{SW2020}, that is, suppose $G$ is a reductive $\bQ_p$-group, $\mu$ is a geometric conjugacy class of minuscule cocharacters, and $b$ is a $\sigma$-conjugacy class of elements of $G(\breve{\bQ}_p)$, which we further assume lies in the set $B(G,\mu^{-1})$ of neutral acceptable elements.
+24.1.1]{SW2020}, that is, suppose $G$ is a reductive $\bQ_p$-group, $\mu$ is a geometric conjugacy class of minuscule cocharacters, and $b$ is a $\sigma$-conjugacy class of elements of $G(\breve{\bQ}_p)$, which we further assume lies in the set $B(G,\mu^{-1})$ of neutral acceptable elements in the sense of \cite[Def.
+2.3]{RV2014}.
 We take also a parahoric integral model $\cG$ for $G$ over $\bZ_p$.
+We write $E$ for the reflex field of $\mu$, and $k$ for an algebraic closure of the residue field of $E$

 We write $\cM^\textup{int}_{\cG,b,\mu}$ for the \textit{integral local Shimura variety associated with $(\cG,b,\mu)$} \cite[\textsection 25.1]{SW2020}.
 This is the functor $\cM^\textup{int}_{\cG,b,\mu}$ on $\Perf_k$ that sends $S$ to the set of isomorphism classes of tuples $(S^\sharp, \sP, \phi_\sP, i_r)$, where $S^\sharp$ is an untilt of $S$ over $\Spa(\cO_{\breve{E}})$, $(\sP, \phi_{\sP})$ is a $\cG$-shtuka over $S$ with one leg along $S^\sharp$ bounded by $\mu$, and $i_r$ is an isomorphism of $G$-torsors